Some properties of congruence lattices of path semigroups: Introduction and main results

+Similar to the lattices of ideals of algebras, the poset of all congruences on $S$ partially ordered by containments is also a complete lattice, where the minimum is the identical relation $1_S$, and the maximum is the universal relation $S\times S$.
+Congruence theory is one of the main topic in semigroup theory.
+Congruences and congruence lattices of semigroups are well studied, one can refer to \cite{Mitsch,Mitsch2} as a general overview, or recent investigations, such as \cite{Anag,Luo}.

+The path semigroup (see Subsection \ref{notions}) is a natural and important example.
+Let $Q$ be a quiver and $S_Q$ be its path semigroup.
+The semigroup algebra $K[S_Q]$ is just the path algebra which is well studied in representation theory of algebras.
+By convention we use $KQ$ rather than $K[S_Q]$ to denote the path algebra of $Q$.
+Algebraic ideals of path algebras are very important.
+For examples, a classical result of Gabriel shows that any finite dimensional $K$-algebra over an algebraically closed field $K$ is Morita equivalent to a quotient algebra $KQ/I$, where $I$ is an admissible ideal.
+More recently, deep relations between ideals of algebras and congruences of the lattice of torsion classes have been discovered by DIRRT \cite [Section 5.2] {Demonet}.

-There are many papers about path semigroups.
-Guo and Zheng \cite{Guo} used a categorical characterization of path semigroups, which showed that path semigroups are precisely the free objects in the category of locality semigroups with a rigid condition.
+Path semigroups also play an important role in the study of graph inverse semigroups \cite{MesyanMitchell}, Leavitt path algebras \cite{AbramsPino}, partition theory \cite {Bergeleson} and partial semigroups \cite{East}.
+There are also many articles studied path semigroups by their own right.
+Zheng and Guo \cite{Zheng} used a categorical characterization of path semigroups, which showed that path semigroups are precisely the free objects in the category of locality semigroups with a rigid condition.
 Forsberg studied the effective dimensions of path semigroups over an uncountable field \cite{Forsberg}.
-Path semigroups are related to partial semigroups (algebras) \cite{Bergeleson,Gudder}, which are introduced to solve word problem.
-In addition, path semigroups also play an important role in the study of graph inverse semigroups \cite{MesyanMitchell}, Leavitt path algebras \cite{AbramsPino} and $C^*$ algebras \cite{Paterson}.

-The theory of congruence lattices is one of the main contents in the study of semigroups.
-There are a large number of papers related to congruence lattices of completely simple semigroups \cite{Jones1, Petrich}, regular semigroups \cite{Hall,Jones2,Pastijn}, inverse semigroups \cite{Mitsch1,Mitsch2,Auinger}, and so on.
-However, there are few known properties of congruences and congruence lattices of path semigroups.
+However, there are few known properties in congruence theory of path semigroups.

-In the present paper, we mainly studied some properties of congruence lattices of path semigroups.
-First, we described some properties of congruences on path semigroups.
-Let $Q$ be an arbitrary quiver and $S$, $KQ$ be its path semigroup, path algebra, respectively.
-Denote by $\mathscr{C}(S)$, $\mathcal{SI}(KQ)$ the set of all congruences on $S$, the set of all {\it special algebraic ideals} of $KQ$ (Subsection \ref{notions}), respectively.
+In the present article, we mainly studied some properties of congruence lattices of path semigroups.
+Let $Q$ be an arbitrary quiver and $S_Q$, $KQ$ be its path semigroup, path algebra, respectively.
+Denote by $\mathscr{C}(S_Q)$, $\mathcal{SI}(KQ)$ the set of all congruences on $S_Q$, the set of all {\it special algebraic ideals} of $KQ$ (see Subsection \ref{notions}), respectively.
 The two posets partially ordered by containments are both complete lattices.
 We proved that there is a closed relationship between the two lattices.